Where to Find Other Information

 The industry-funded Cooler Heads

-Coalition, the billionaire-supported CO2 Coalition, and Anthony Watts's blog argue against taking action to restrict fossil fuel emissions and attack the credibility of consensus climate science.
+Coalition, the billionaire-supported CO2 Coalition, Climate Depot, and Anthony Watts's blog argue against taking action to restrict fossil fuel emissions and attack consensus climate science.

 Skeptic Arguments